A repeating fast radio burst associated with a persistent radio source: Galaxy Photometry and Redshift Determination

 \section{Galaxy Photometry and Redshift Determination}

-The deep $R^{\prime}$-band (5427\AA - 7041\AA) images obtained by CFHT/MegaCam are stacked from archival observation data taken in 2014-2015 by the CFHT archival pipeline MEGAPIPE, with a total $\sim$ 3.6 hours on the field.
-The level 3 (flux calibrated) images are retrieved for our analysis.
+The deep $R^{\prime}$-band (5427\AA - 7041\AA) images obtained by CFHT/MegaCam were stacked from archival observation data taken in 2014-2015 by the CFHT archival pipeline MEGAPIPE, with a total of $\sim$ 3.6 hours on the field.
+The level 3 (flux calibrated) images were retrieved for our analysis.

-NIR $J$-band images of the \frb\ field were taken under a relatively poor seeing condition ($\sim 1.3\arcsec$) through the Subaru ToO observation on August 5th 2020.
-A total of 1.4-hour observations were used for the final combined $J$-band image shown in Figure \ref{fig:sky}.
-A $J$-band blob of 22.07$\pm$0.14 mag (AB) was detected at $\sim 1\arcsec$ south east of the burst location, possibly the stellar emission of the host galaxy.
-A faint northern blob at 2.5\arcsec\ north has 22.87$\pm$0.26 mag in $J$-band.
-None of these two sources are detected in $Ks$-band image, with a 5-sigma limit of 21.74 mag (1.1 hours).
+NIR $J$-band images of the \frb\ field were taken under a relatively poor seeing condition ($\sim 1.3\arcsec$) through a Subaru target-of-opportunity observation on August 5th 2020.
+A total of 1.4-hour observations were used for the final combined $J$-band image shown in \ref{fig:sky}.
+A $J$-band source of 22.07$\pm$0.14 mag (AB) was detected at $\sim 1\arcsec$ south east of the burst location, and is possibly stellar emission from the host galaxy.
+A faint source 2.5\arcsec\ north has 22.87$\pm$0.26 mag in $J$-band.
+Neither of these two sources was detected in the $Ks$-band image, with a $5\sigma$ limit of 21.74 mag (1.1 hours).